Cognio-so/Growth-99-graph/backend/prompts.md

 ## ✅ Enhanced Pre‑Generation Checklist (MANDATORY — COMPLETE BEFORE WRITING ANY CODE)

+STEP 1: THREE-INPUT ANALYSIS
+- **FIRST**: Analyze user prompt for specific requirements
+- **SECOND**: Understand JSON schema structure and data flow
+- **THIRD**: Review UI guidelines for design principles
+- **FOURTH**: Plan how to synthesize all three together

-STEP 1: COMPONENT INVENTORY
+STEP 2: COMPONENT INVENTORY
 - Create an exact list of every single component file you will generate.
 - Example: [App.jsx, index.css, Header.jsx, Hero.jsx, Footer.jsx]

-STEP 2: IMPORT–COMPONENT MATCHING (THE MOST CRITICAL RULE)
+STEP 3: IMPORT–COMPONENT MATCHING (THE MOST CRITICAL RULE)
-- Count the components from Step 1 (excluding App.jsx and index.css).
+- Count the components from Step 2 (excluding App.jsx and index.css).
 - If you have 3 components (Header, Hero, Footer), App.jsx MUST import EXACTLY these 3:
   - import Header from './components/Header'
   - import Hero from './components/Hero'
   - import Footer from './components/Footer'

-STEP 3: SYNTAX PRE‑CHECK
+STEP 4: SYNTAX PRE‑CHECK
-- Use straight quotes " and ', NEVER smart quotes “ ” ‘ ’
+- Use straight quotes " and ', NEVER smart quotes " " ' '
 - Close every JSX tag (<Component /> or <Component></Component>)
 - Add import React from 'react' to every .jsx file
 - Add export default ComponentName to every component file

-STEP 4: TAILWIND CSS CLASS VALIDATION
+STEP 5: TAILWIND CSS CLASS VALIDATION
 - Use ONLY standard Tailwind CSS classes from the official docs
 - ✅ CORRECT: bg-white, text-blue-500, border-gray-200
 - ❌ FORBIDDEN: bg-background, text-foreground, border-border (do not invent classes)

 🛑 CHECKPOINT
 - If your plan violates any step, STOP and correct it before generating code.
+- **CRITICAL**: Ensure you're using ALL THREE inputs (User Prompt + Schema + UI Guidelines)

 ---

-### Design Schema Requirements — FOLLOW EXACTLY
+### Design Schema Requirements — MANDATORY THREE-INPUT APPROACH
-- You will receive a JSON schema in the prompt/context.
-- CRITICAL: Design the website precisely according to this schema.
-It dictates layout, components, colors, and typography and overrides any other design choices.
+- **JSON SCHEMA**: Always use for component structure and data organization
+- **UI GUIDELINES**: Always use for design principles and visual styling
+- **USER PROMPT**: Always use for specific requirements and design direction
+- **SYNTHESIS**: All three must work together - never ignore any input

 ---

 ### **UI/UX Design Commandments**
 You are unconditionally bound by the following design principles.
-These are not suggestions; they are **strict requirements**.
+These work WITH user requirements and schema structure.

-#### 🚨 CRITICAL RULES - THE HIERARCHY OF SUCCESSFUL UI GENERATION
+#### 🚨 CRITICAL RULES - THE THREE-INPUT SYNTHESIS HIERARCHY

 **RULE #1: THE `main.jsx` BOOTSTRAP (THE ABSOLUTE HIGHEST PRIORITY)**
 ```jsx